Check out my other site, RPGreats, for honest RPG reviews!

 98. Astyanax (Aicom, 1990)

 A fairly popular game in its time that isn't talked about much these days, Astyanax was quite a sight to behold on the NES.
 Large sprites with a surprising number of animation frames, elaborate and detailed backgrounds, some imaginative (and gruesome) boss designs, and gameplay slightly reminiscent of Castlevania.
 The player gets a choice of three weapons, though the way they operate is slightly odd - some get more damage from simple swings but cause the player's magic attack to consume more or less of the gauge in return.
-A bit odd for sure, but it's a relatively fun game to play through, and the imagination employed in its visual design alone certainly makes it worth a look for fans of obscure gems.
+A relatively fun game to play through regardless though, and the imagination employed in its visual design alone certainly makes it worth a look for fans of obscure gems.

 96. Solomon's Key (Tecmo, 1987)